 He is always in demand as a tax lecturer and regularly contributes tax articles to the professional press.
 Peter is also an author of various books and journals including The Practical Corporate Tax Manual (Croner-i).
 He has won ‘Tax Writer of the year’ at the Taxation Awards an unprecedented three times.

-Peter is President of the Chartered Institute Of Taxation and immediate past chair of the ICAEW Tax Faculty’s Technical Committee.
+Peter is a past President of the Chartered Institute Of Taxation and immediate past chair of the ICAEW Tax Faculty’s Technical Committee.

 Jonathan Schwarz BA, LLB (Witwatersrand), LLM (UC Berkeley), FTII

 Jonathan is the author of Schwarz on Tax Treaties.

 Jonathan Schwarz is an English Barrister at Temple Tax Chambers in London and is also a Canadian Barrister, a South African Advocate and an Irish Barrister.
 His practice focuses on international tax disputes as counsel and as an expert and advises on solving cross-border tax problems.